alanxyz/emailwiz/README.md

    big email services like gmail will stop emails coming from mail servers with no/invalid rDNS lookups.
 This means your email will fail to even make it to the receipients spam folder; it will never make it to them.
-5. `apt purge` all your previous (failed) attempts to install and configure a mailserver.
+5. `pacman -Rcsn` all your previous (failed) attempts to install and configure a mailserver.
 Get rid of _all_ your system settings for Postfix, Dovecot, OpenDKIM and everything else.
 This script builds off of a fresh install.
 6. Some VPS providers block port 25 (used to send mail).
 You may need to